tejeswar04/Rugnite-CyberGuard-Round1/README.md

 # CyberGuard: AI-Powered Cybercrime Classification

-A robust NLP pipeline for classifying cybercrime complaints using hierarchical classification with specialized handling of Hinglish text. **Winner of the IndiaAI CyberGuard Hackathon 2024**.
+A robust NLP pipeline for classifying cybercrime complaints using hierarchical classification with specialized handling of Hinglish text.

 ---